Puffins on hillside

 The wildlife is immense during the summer months.
 This is the time of the year when you see everything from puffins, common murre, northern fulmar, black-legged kittiwake to northern gannet.

-The houses in the sole village are turf-roofed and well kept.
-Everything about Mykines is truly special and for many people Mykines is the very highlight of their summer experience in the Faroe Islands.
+Most houses in the sole settlement come with grass on the roof.
+The locals make sure to maintain them well.
+Everything about this place is truly special and for many people Mykines Island is the very highlight of their summer experience in the Faroe Islands.

 Other great attractions